Misha86/BusinessManageProject/README.md

 # BusinessManageProject

-Project was created in order to bring customers closer to the service providers of some business industry.
+The project was created in order to bring customers closer to the service providers of some business industries.
 I am trying to improve the interaction of the main participants in these processes.
-The client is provided with tools for convenient searching the specialists of a business, filtering them according position and checking their schedules for concrete date.
+The client is provided with tools for convenient searching for the specialists of a business, filtering them according to position and checking their schedules for a concrete date.
-In project is present three main role: an owner, an admin and a manger.
+Four main roles are present in the project:
+- Owners are superusers who have all permissions.
-Admin can make an appointments for clients to the specific specialist at the concrete his free working time.
+- Admins can make appointments for clients with the specific specialist at the concrete his free working time.
-Manger creates profile for the specialists, adds working locations and schedule for specialists.
+- Managers create profiles for the specialists, add working locations and schedule for specialists.
+- Specialists - company employees.

 ---
 Content